-This action would affect both commercial and recreational harvest within the coastal migratory pelagics (CMP) fishery.
-The CMP fishery is composed of three stocks that are jointly managed by the Gulf of Mexico and South Atlantic Fishery Management Councils, and each stock has two migratory groups.
-The Gulf king mackerel, Gulf Spanish mackerel and Gulf cobia migratory groups are managed by the Gulf Council and the Atlantic king mackerel, Atlantic Spanish mackerel and Atlantic cobia migratory groups are managed by the South Atlantic Council.
+This action would affect both commercial and recreational harvest within CMP fishery.
+The CMP fishery is composed of three stocks, and each stock has two migratory groups.
+The Gulf king mackerel, Gulf Spanish mackerel and Gulf cobia migratory groups are managed by the Gulf of Mexico Fishery Management Council (Gulf Council).
+Atlantic king mackerel and Atlantic Spanish mackerel are managed by the South Atlantic Fishery Management Council.
+Atlantic cobia is managed by the Atlantic States Marine Fisheries Commission (ASMFC).
 This action pertains only to the harvest of Gulf Spanish mackerel, so its focus is on Gulf Spanish mackerel.
-For more information on Gulf cobia or Gulf king mackerel, see the Gulf States Marine Fisheries Commission report (March 2019), CMP Amendment 32 (GMFMC and SAMFC 2022), and CMP Framework Amendment 11 (GMFMC 2022), which are incorporated by reference.
-For information on the Atlantic migratory groups, see Atlantic States Marine Fisheries Commission (November 8, 2022), CMP 34 (SAFMC 2022), and CMP 27 (SAFMC 2021).
+For more information on Gulf cobia or Gulf king mackerel, see the Gulf States Marine Fisheries Commission report (March 2019), CMP Amendment 32 (GMFMC and SAFMC 2022), and CMP Framework Amendment 11 (GMFMC 2022), which are incorporated by reference.
+For information on the Atlantic migratory groups, see ASFMC (November 8, 2022), CMP 34 (SAFMC 2022), and CMP 27 (SAFMC 2021).